Email Analytics: Visualize your team's email activity (Gmail & Outlook)

 I wanted to follow up with next steps, should you decide to move forward.

-If you have any remaining questions, simply reach out to me and I’ll do my best to answer them.
-If you decide you want to move forward, we’ll draft an agreement and send it your way to sign.
-Assuming everything goes well, we’ll have a kickoff meeting, then (remaining next steps…).
+If you have any remaining questions, simply reach out and I’ll do my best to answer them.
+If you decide to move forward, we’ll draft an agreement and send it your way.
+Assuming everything goes well, we’ll have a kickoff meeting, then [remaining steps].

 [signature]